 The fear instilled by pandemics can result in the rise of the dollar, ease of monetary policy and falling interest rates.
-Stocks in tourism, airline, hospitality and consumer industry (malls, casinos) companies are often sold during a pandemic due to fear that infectious disease will decrease profits, whereas stocks in PPE and pharmaceutical companies are rapidly purchased with the assumption that sales will increase dramatically.
-Professional finance companies use their extensive knowledge of these trends and industry expertise to profit during pandemics.
+Outbreaks also affect financial trading behaviors.
+Stocks in tourism, airline, hospitality and consumer industry (malls, casinos) companies are often sold when there are outbreaks or threat of infectious disease spread while stocks in PPE and pharmaceutical companies are rapidly purchased with the assumption that sales of these goods will increase dramatically.
+Professional finance companies use their extensive knowledge of these trends and industry expertise to profit during these times.
 In 2014, hedge funds predicted that Ebola would affect the Ivory Coast, a major cocoa producer, and profited off of their bet that cocoa prices would continue to rise.
-A 2005 Citigroup report warned investors about labor-intensive industries and countries with inflexible labor laws because in the event of decreased demand, laborers cannot be laid off.
+Similarly, a 2005 Citigroup report warned investors about investing in labor-intensive industries and countries with inflexible labor laws during avian influenza outbreaks because in the event of decreased demand, laborers cannot be laid off.

-Several companies like Natixis Global Asset Management and BMO Nesbitt Burns have produced investor guides for avian influenza and pandemic.
-Visiongain, a business intelligence provider, advertises itself as being able to identify, examine and provide consultancy on topics including the pharmaceutical and vaccine market during pandemics.
+Several companies like Natixis Global Asset Management and BMO Nesbitt Burns have produced investor guides for avian influenza and other diseases with pandemic potential.
+Visiongain, a business intelligence provider, advertises itself as being able to identify, examine and provide timely consultancy on sectors with profit potential, including the pharmaceutical and vaccine markets during pandemics.
+While these investment decisions may be profit-driven, encouraging investments in biotechnology sectors may incentivize companies to work on developing the technologies necessary to combat the next pandemic.

 Public Health / Biomedical Research

-In response to pandemics, governments allocate funding to public health research institutions like governmental agencies, universities and nonprofit organizations mitigate and prevent pandemics.
-With these funds, the U.S. Department of Health and Human Services (HHS), USAID, and similar government organizations invest in biomedical and preparedness research programs within private institutes and organizations.
-During the 2009 H1N1 pandemic, the HHS budget ($10,660,795,000) was more than 14 times the previous year’s and was the only annual budget in the past 15 years that allocated funds ($200,000,000) to the CDC.
+Governments also prioritize investments in biotechnology sectors during outbreaks through allocation of funds to public health research institutions like governmental agencies, universities and nonprofit organizations that work to mitigate and prevent pandemics.
+During the 2009 H1N1 pandemic, the Department of Health and Human Services’ (HHS) budget ($10,660,795,000) was more than 14 times the previous year’s and was the only annual budget in the past 15 years that allocated funds ($200,000,000) to the CDC.
 In the same year, the European Commission announced approximately $1.5 million in funding for influenza research projects.
-Disease risk mitigation and response funding is often government health and defense sectors, then funneled into specific collaborating institutes, centers, and universities for targeted research.
-During the 2003 SARS epidemic, the Chinese government allocated $108.7 million for SARS prevention work and an additional $73 million to the Chinese Centre for Disease Control and Prevention for facility upgrades and research on SARS prevention.Various institutes under the Chinese Academy of Sciences received this funding due to the formation of interdisciplinary health research teamsIn addition, U.S. government funding supported private companies Biota Holdings (now Biota Pharmaceuticals) and Tyson Bioresearch, and the National Taiwan University College of Medicine for biotechnical research.
+Disease risk mitigation and response funding is often funneled from government health and defense sectors, into specific collaborating institutes, centers, and universities for targeted research.
+During the 2003 SARS epidemic, the Chinese government allocated $108.7 million USD for SARS prevention work and an additional $73 million USD to the Chinese Centre for Disease Control and Prevention for facility upgrades and research on SARS prevention.
+The Chinese Ministry of Science and Technology allocated 10 million yuan (1.2 millions USD) to invest in multidisciplinary SARS research groups working through institutes under the Chinese Academy of Sciences..
+In addition, U.S. government funding supported private companies Biota Holdings (now Biota Pharmaceuticals) and Tyson Bioresearch, and the National Taiwan University College of Medicine for SARS biotechnical research.

-The U.S. response to the 2014 Ebola crisis included large research funds; ut of the $6.18 billion Ebola response package, $2.32 billion was allocated for the US Dept. of Health and Human Services, including $1.83 billion to the Center for Disease Control and $238 million to the National Institute of Health for medical research.
+Allocation of large research funds was also an integral part of the The U.S. response to the 2014 Ebola crisis.
+Out of the $6.18 billion Ebola response package, $2.32 billion was allocated for the HHS, including $1.83 billion to the Center for Disease Control and $238 million to the National Institute of Health (NIH) for medical research.
 The United States pledged $1 billion to the Global Health Security Agenda to consolidate and expand efforts to prevent, detect and respond to future global pandemics.